Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 ### Time-based modulation effects

-Pedals that modulate (change the frequency of the signal) in ways that use time as a factor.
+Pedals that modulate (change the frequency or amplitude of the signal) in ways that use time as a factor.

 - Delays
 - Reverb
 - Chorus
 - Phaser

+Good video on modulation effects [here](https://www.youtube.com/watch?v=UcMeNREszFg).

 ## Buffers